 There are other ways that faculty can incorporate library instruction into courses.
 Here are examples of past collaborations between librarians and Saint Anselm College faculty.
 Ask your liaison librarian about these or other possibilities.

-- Course-integrated instruction: a librarian works with an instructor to develop a research assignment, then conducts hands-on sessions in which students are introduced to the best resources for completing the assignment and given time to work on their own topics
+- Assignment co-development: a librarian works with an instructor to develop a research assignment, then conducts hands-on sessions in which students are introduced to the best resources for completing the assignment and given time to work on their own topics

 - Evening workshops: the instructor encourages students to attend a research workshop outside of class time, in which students are given basic instruction followed by an opportunity to work on their research with a librarian available to help